-- Does the strategy provide the necessary professional development and support to implement the approach successfully?
+- Does the strategy provide the necessary professional development and support for staff to implement the approach successfully?

 - Are there any activities that you should stop doing, either because they are not working, or because their impact is weaker than you believe new approaches may be?

-School leaders continually monitor the progress of the pupil premium strategy, adapting their approaches when and where appropriate.
+School leaders must continually monitor the progress of the pupil premium strategy, adapting their approach when and where appropriate.

-- How to provide flexible and motivating leadership as barriers emerge;
+- How to provide flexible and motivating leadership as challenges emerge;

 - What training or follow-on support is required for staff beyond initial training; and